SysPoe/train-wiki/docs/Other/Glossary.md

-# Gallery
+# Glossary
-Here is a gallery for some of the acronyms that you might see.
+Here is a glossary for some of the acronyms that you might see.

 - **BERT**: Brisbane Electric Rapid Transit, also called Brisbane Metro
 - **CAMCOS**: Stands for Caloundra and Maroochydore Corridor Options Study, referring to [the Maroochydore railway line](https://en.wikipedia.org/wiki/Maroochydore_railway_line).
 Now renamed to Direct Sunshine Coast Line.